Your UAW Local 6000 bargaining team has come to a Tentative Agreement with the

 In addition our Longevity bonus is protected for the next three (3) years.

-Many of our bargaining surveys from our members stated no increase in costs.
+Many of the bargaining surveys from our members stated no increase in costs.

-We met that request as there is no increase in premium share, deductibles or
+We met that request as there is no increase in the premium share percentage formula, deductibles or co-pays for the three (3) years covered by the contract beginning 1/1/2023.

 In addition we have some newly added benefits in our Health, Dental and